LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

   16  tests/Feature/Auth/AuthenticationTest.php:23
 ```

-To fix it we just need to add `role_id` to the `UserFactory`.
+To fix it, we just need to add the `role_id` to the `UserFactory`.
 And while we are at the `UserFactory` let's add a [Factory State](https://laravel.com/docs/eloquent-factories#factory-states) for easier creation of an `administrator` user.

 **database/factories/UserFactory.php**:
 ```php